Loads a value of type float32 as a type F (float) onto the evaluation stack indirectly.

 NullReferenceException can be thrown if an invalid address is detected.

-The following Emit constructor overload can use the ldind.r4 opcode:
+The following Emit method overload can use the ldind.r4 opcode: